-Laser-induced Color Printing on Nanostructured Plasmonic Films
+Making aluminum shine like gold: Laser-induced Color Printing on Nanostructured Metal Films

 Large-area, fade-resistant, laser-written color on inexpensive metal films for anti-counterfeit, branding, and decorative uses.